Answers to the Most Commonly Asked Questions We Receive about Grants

 There are so many factors that go into identifying the right funders and funding mechanisms.
 As we cover in our free course Getting Started: The Basics of Finding and Applying for Grants, one of the most important things you can do on your journey to secure grant funding is to know your organization’s needs, capabilities, and capacity.

-To identify where you should be looking for grant funding, while it seems like it should be enough to know your mission and the nature of your projects, the reality is that foundations also weigh heavily what your organization is capable of managing from an administrative and financial standpoint.
+To identify where to look for grant funding, while it's enough to know your mission and the nature of your projects, the reality is that foundations also weigh heavily on your organization's capacity to manage administrative and financial matters.
 While many individual donors giving at the local level may not be concerned about your organization’s accounting procedures, foundations and government agencies will be interested, and they will want some assurance that your organization has the capacity to provide adequate oversight of any grant money they award.

 When Looking for Funding, Be Specific (But Not Too Specific)

-The flip side to knowing what kind of funding you need and how much is to avoid being too specific when you conduct your initial research for potential grant opportunities.
-For example, if you want funding to look at a discrete question related to carbon sequestration, you should first research funders that support work around climate change, and then in the second phase of your research, evaluate the funders from within this broad category to find the ones that might be a good fit for your specific subject area.
-Identifying potential funders is time consuming because of the necessity to do this sifting, conducting a wide sweep of all potential funders, and then a deeper analysis of each one that holds promise.
+The flip side to knowing what kind of funding you need and how much is to avoid being too specific when conducting your initial research on potential grant opportunities.
+For example, if you want funding to look at a discrete question related to carbon sequestration, you should first research funders that support work around climate change, and then, in the second phase of your research, evaluate the funders from within this broad category to find the ones that might be a good fit for your specific subject area.
+Identifying potential funders is time-consuming because it requires sifting through a wide range of options, then conducting a deeper analysis of each that shows promise.

 What Our Inbox Tells Us

-From the email we receive, our impression is that many organizations writing to us are not clear on the distinction between grant funding and cash donations.
+From the emails we receive, our impression is that many organizations writing to us are unclear about the distinction between grant funding and cash donations.
 In most cases, it appears the organizations contacting us—although they may be asking about grant opportunities—actually need cash donations because they are trying to cover ongoing operational costs, are working in an area with limited opportunities for grant funding (such as a religious organization), or are just launching and lack the history of accomplishments required to secure grant funding.

 Before you begin to look for grant funding, first evaluate your organization thoroughly and then choose the best funding mechanism to meet your needs.
 It may be that you begin by creating a campaign for individual donations and then, after you establish your programs and have a history of accomplishments, graduate to seeking grants.